 What to Expect at Your Consultation

-At your initial consultation, Dr. James Matas will discuss your motivations for reduction surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, previous pregnancies/breastfeeding, history of weight loss, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.
+At your initial consultation, plastic surgeon Dr. James Matas will discuss your motivations for reduction surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, previous pregnancies/breastfeeding, history of weight loss, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.

 He will carefully examine your breasts, considering the amount of breast tissue to be removed and the position of your nipples and areolas.
+In some cases, a breast lift may be the most appropriate option.

 He will explain the exact technique he intends to use, location of the surgical incisions, the type of anesthesia, where the surgery will be performed and the risks and possibility of complications.